jaspervdj/jaspervdj/posts/2013-08-10-ugent-courses-review.markdown

 [Ghent University]: http://ugent.be/

-This is purely my own opinion.
-One should also note that I review the courses as they were at the point that I followed them, and I know that of the courses have been revised at this point.
+This is purely my own opinion and I do not represent my classmates.
+One should also note that I review the courses as they were at the point that I followed them, and I know that some of the courses have been revised at this point.
 I can't comment on the revisions since I didn't take any courses more than once.

 # First year